TTLi1996/DAFN/README.md

 The recruited dataset: https://drive.google.com/drive/folders/1bVTjJMWI6IRAYurPGiaUDTntwMfJN8Mm?usp=sharing.

 # Requirements
-The experiments related to this study were compiled using PyTorch-1.13 and executed on an NVIDIA A100 GPU, running on Ubuntu 20.04.
+The experiments related to this study were compiled using TensorFlow-2.6.0 and Keras-2.6.0, and executed on an NVIDIA A100 GPU, running on Ubuntu 20.04.